 Our training focuses on upskilling electricians and line-workers to advance their careers or help them return to work if they are unemployed, training that increase their employment prospects delivered by known experts from the electrical industry.
 Unemployed, and in some instances employed, ETU members can access training for free, please see our Eligibility for free service page.

-The Centre is situated at the existing North Melbourne site on the newly renovated level 3, providing ‘fit-for-purpose’ training in our state-of-the-art centre.
+The Centre is situated at the existing North Melbourne site on the newly renovated ground floor, providing ‘fit-for-purpose’ training in our state-of-the-art centre.

 The Centre also provides dozens of support services to sustain health, well-being, confidence and connectedness.
 These services include counselling and mental health services, skin and health check-ups, substance abuse support, and much more.